codr7/alisp/README.md

 ### the stack
 aLisp exposes the stack to a greater extent than what in common among Lisps.

-Atoms are pushed on the stack.
+Values are pushed on the stack.

 ```
   1 2 3